 Last Updated on

-I work daily with bloggers and people who want to get started, so I've seen a lot of misleading opinions.
-Today's lesson will focus on discussing the myths that have spread widely to people who have recently started or desire to have a blog.
+Today’s post will focus on discussing the myths that have spread widely to people who have recently started or desire to have a blog.

 1. Blogging is an easy way to earn a ton of cash

 The Web is full of guides and posts like “Blogging makes you rich without much work”.
 In my opinion, that’s one of the biggest issues about blogging.
 People jump on board, publish a couple of posts, see no income after 4 weeks and quit.
 Here’s an important point: It isn’t going to be easy – nothing rewarding in life is.

 P.S: I’m not saying you can’t make money with blogging, but it takes some time and dedication.

 2. You need to be tech-savvy and have coding skills to start a blog